zawzaww/android-guides/Upstream-Linux-Kernel.md

-# How To Update Latest Kernel-version with Upstream Linux Kernel for Your Andorid Device
+# How To Update Latest Linux Kernel Version For Android Devices
-## Coming soon...